reservoir#

 soft |

-The outer limits are typically max_vol, hrl and lrl that represents the physical limts the system is designed and regulated to operate within.
-These are soft constraints such that SHOP also can provide a solution in situations where the input is overspecified such that no physical solution exist.
-A penalty will apply in these situations.
+The outer limits are typically max_vol, hrl and lrl, which represent the physical limts the system is designed for and regulated to operate within.
+These are soft constraints, allowing SHOP to provide a solution even in situations where the input is overspecified so that no physical solution exist.
+In this case, a penalty will be applied.

 The min_vol_constr and max_vol_constr are time dependent operation constraints.
 These can, for example, be used if the system must be operated within given limits due to maintenance.
-However, hard constraints should be used carefully since they may cause infeasibility or non-physical behaviour in other parts of the system to fulfill the hard constraints.
+However, hard constraints should be used carefully since they may cause infeasibility or non-physical behaviour in other parts of the system.

-Tactical limits, tactical_limit_min and tactical_limit_max lets the user specify time dependent soft constraints at a time dependent self defined cost.
+The tactical limits, tactical_limit_min and tactical_limit_max, let the user specify time dependent soft constraints at a time dependent self defined cost.

 The value of stored water beyond the optimization horizon will typically come from a seasonal- or long-term model.
-Details on how to set the water values are described in tutorial and example.
+Details on how to set the water values can be found here.
+Se also the individual water values example.

-Further details on the use of reservoir schedule is illustrated in this example.
+For further details on the use of reservoir schedule see the reservoir schedule example.

 Ramping#

-Ramping limits how rapid the volume or head in a reservoir can change over time, for example, to avoid excessive wear of the shores of a reservoir.
-The ramping constraint can be set individually for both up and down direction.
-It can be set in terms of volume with volume_ramping_up and volume_ramping_down, or level with level_ramping_up and level_ramping_down.
+Ramping constraints limit how rapidly the volume or head of a reservoir can change over time, for example, to avoid excessive wear of the reservoir shores.
+Ramping constraints can be set individually for the up and down direction.
+They can be set in terms of volume with volume_ramping_up and volume_ramping_down, or in terms of level with level_ramping_up and level_ramping_down.

 Examples#